ONE COALITION, SHARED RESPONSIBILITY

 The Macaque Coalition is an Asia for Animals Coalition Working Group.

 The Asia for Animals Macaque Coalition (MACC) brings together organizations working to protect macaques across Asia and beyond.
-MACC promotes and facilitates communication and collaboration between advocates, activists, primatologists, academics and others concerned about the health and welfare of macaques - both as individuals and at the species level.
+MACC promotes and facilitates communication and collaboration between advocates, activists, primatologists, academics, and others concerned about the health and welfare of macaques - both as individuals and at the species level.

 The macaques are a group of about 24 species, almost exclusively Asian, and include some of the most heavily exploited primate species on earth.
 From the pet trade to circus performances to the global biomedical industry, from habitat destruction to the capture and slaughter of entire social groups, these primates are in particular need of attention, consideration, understanding and compassion.